Stadium Mustard: History

+including Huntington Bank Field and Rocket Arena.

 Both mustards are sold in grocery stores, specialty food shops, and online.
 A 2011 blind tasting revealed strong similarities between the two brands, with Bertman, which has some sugar in it, being a bit sweeter, and Stadium being a bit more spicy.

 Style

 Stadium Mustard is made with only brown mustard seed, has no preservatives, sugar, fat or fillers.
 It is a mildly spicy brown mustard more similar to European mustards than American deli-style brown mustards.
 Stadium Mustard is unique in that it is homogeneously brown in color, compared to traditional coarse-ground brown deli mustards, which are typically mottled in appearance and may feature both yellow and brown mustard seeds.